Updated April 202618 min read

 HHSC Presurvey CBT

-Administrator and Alternate must finish the online modules and save certificates for the TULIP portal.
+Administrator and Alternate must complete the mandatory computer-based training: Module 1 (Introduction), Module 2 (General HCSSA Requirements), and Module 3 (PAS-specific).
+Pass quizzes and save certificates for the TULIP portal.

 2-4 Weeks